-How to set and share reminders with Siri
+Setting and sharing reminders with Apple Siri

 Because your iOS device knows where you are, you can set up Reminders based on location as well.

-- Say "Hey, Siri"" or press and hold down the Home button to activate Siri.
+- Say "Hey, Siri" or to activate Siri.

 - Say your reminder and be sure to say where you want to be reminded.
-For example: "Remind me to feed the dog when I get home" or "remind me to troll Rene when I get to work".
+For example: "Remind me to feed the dog when I get home" or "remind me to chat with Lory when I get to work."

 Tap Remove to cancel the reminder.

 Just as with standard Reminders, the location Reminder will go into the default Reminders list.
-If you made a mistake or simply want to revise something immediately, you can tell Siri to "change the time to", "change the title (of the appointment/event)", or simply "cancel" it entirely.
+If you made a mistake or want to revise something immediately, you can tell Siri to "change the time to," "change the title (of the appointment/event)," or "cancel" it entirely.

 How to create a Reminder in a specific List with Siri

-If you have multiple lists in Reminders, like a packing list, a party list, etc. you can tell Siri to create a to-do item specifically for one of those lists.
+If you have multiple lists in Reminders, like a packing list, a party list, etc., you can tell Siri to create a to-do item specifically for one of those lists.

-- Say "Hey, Siri" or press and hold down the Home button to activate Siri.
+- Say "Hey, Siri" to activate Siri.

 - Say aloud what you want to be reminded about and in which List you want it to go.
-For example: "Add milk to grocery shopping list."
+For example: "Add milk to the grocery shopping list."
+If the list doesn't exist, Sir will ask whether to create one.

 Tap Remove to cancel the Reminder.